Pioneer Conference (Indiana): History

 The conference was formed in 2009, with four Indianapolis-area private schools (Baptist, Greenwood Christian, International, Liberty Christian) joining with recently reopened IPS school Attucks, whose medical focus causes the school to be smaller than its public counterparts.
 The 2010–11 school year also brought another small IPS school into the fold, Shortridge.
 The Conference expanded outside of the immediate Indianapolis area in 2015, adding three Independent schools (Anderson Prep, Seton Catholic, and University), as well as Muncie Burris, who had been voted out of the Mid-Eastern Conference the year before.
 Indianapolis Attucks left in 2018, and was replaced by Bethesda Christian.
 Park Tudor would also join the conference in 2019.
+In 2025 Herron joined the conference as its 10th member.